ThatRobin/DockyTest/docs/power_types/value.md

   "type": "ra_additions:value",
   "x": 70,
   "y": 70,
+  "min": 5,
+  "max": 10,
   "value_key": "You have %s value"
 }
 ```
-This example is a value, which creates a string of text that says `you have X value` where X is the internal value of the power.
+This example is a value, which creates a string of text that says `you have %s value` where %s is the internal value of the power.